Iron Flag: Background

 A gap of four years separated both the first and second albums; and three years between the second and third albums; with those gaps being filled by a myriad of solo projects.
-It was consequently surprising to many when the Clan reformed for a new LP only a year after their well-received 2000 album The W, with only RZA's Digital Bullet and Ghostface Killah's Bulletproof Wallets released in between.
+The Clan reformed for a new LP one year after their well-received 2000 album The W, with RZA's Digital Bullet and Ghostface Killah's Bulletproof Wallets released in between.
 The album's promotion was also quite low-key, particularly in comparison to the fanfare, hype and expensive videos that had preceded the release of the group's two previous albums.
-Unusual for hip hop albums of the time, Iron Flag only consists of twelve tracks (which contain thirteen songs plus a short introduction) with no interludes or skits between songs.
-This is similar to The W, which only consisted of thirteen tracks (though unlike Iron Flag it did feature interludes and skits).
+Unusual for hip hop albums of the time, Iron Flag only consists of 12 tracks (which contain 13 songs plus a short introduction) with no interludes or skits between songs.
+This is similar to The W, which only consisted of 13 tracks (though unlike Iron Flag it did feature interludes and skits).

 Artwork

 The album cover is inspired by the 1945 photograph Raising the Flag on Iwo Jima.